myplaceonline/myplaceonline/README.md

 ## License

 myplaceonline is licensed with the [AGPL (Affero GPL) v3 license](LICENSE).
 Please share your contributions.
+Guidelines for contributing: [CONTRIBUTE.md]

 ## Screenshots